ibm-cloud-docs/cloud-infrastructure/ha-pools-origins-1zone.md

 ## Provision a {{site.data.keyword.cis_full_notm}} instance and configure custom domain
 {: step}
 {: #provision-cis}
-In this section, you create an {{site.data.keyword.cis_full_notm}} instance, configure a custom domain by pointing it to {{site.data.keyword.cis_short_notm}} name servers and later configure a global load balancer.
+In the following section, you create an {{site.data.keyword.cis_full_notm}} instance, configure a custom domain by pointing it to {{site.data.keyword.cis_short_notm}} name servers and later configure a global load balancer.
 1. Navigate to the [IBM Cloud Internet Services](https://cloud.ibm.com/catalog/services/internet-services){: external} in the {{site.data.keyword.Bluemix_notm}} catalog.
 2. Enter a **Service name**, select a resource group, and click **Create** to provision an instance of the service.
 You can use any pricing plans for this tutorial.
-3. After the service instance is provisioned, set your domain name by clicking **Let's get started**, enter your domain name and click **Connect and continue**.
+3. After the service instance is provisioned, set your domain name by clicking **Let's get started**, enter your domain name, and click **Connect and continue**.
 4. Click **Next step**.
 When the name servers are assigned, configure your registrar or domain name provider to use the name servers listed.
 If you are using the {{site.data.keyword.Bluemix_notm}} domain service, see [Getting started with Domain Name Registration](/docs/dns?topic=dns-getting-started).
-5. After you've configured your registrar or the DNS provider, it might require up to 24 hours for the changes to take effect.
+5. After you configured your registrar or the DNS provider, it might require up to 24 hours for the changes to take effect.
-6. After the domain's status on the overview page changes from Pending to Active, use the `dig <mydomain.com> ns` command to verify that the new name servers have taken effect.
+6. After the domain's status on the overview page changes from Pending to Active, use the `dig <mydomain.com> ns` command to verify that the new name for the servers took effect.

 ## Configure a global load balancer
 {: step}
 {: #config-glb}
-In this section, you configure a global load balancer (GLB) distributing the incoming traffic to the VPC load balancers configured in different {{site.data.keyword.Bluemix_notm}} regions.
+In the following section, you configure a global load balancer (GLB) distributing the incoming traffic to the VPC load balancers configured in different {{site.data.keyword.Bluemix_notm}} regions.

 ### Distribute traffic across regions with a global load balancer
 {: #distribute-glb}
 1. From the {{site.data.keyword.Bluemix_notm}} console, select **Resource list**.
-1. Expand **Services** and select the Internet Services you created.
+1. Expand **Services** and select the Internet Services that you created.
 1. With the Internet Services instance open, select **Reliability > Global Load Balancers**.
 1. Click **Create load balancer**.
 1. Add `lb` to the **Balancer hostname**.
 The resulting fully qualified name would be `lb.mydomain.com`.